connexcs/docs/packages.md

  ![alt text][package-img-6]

-## Search Package
+## Search for a Package

-To search a package from the list, type in the search field and the results will be fetched on run time.
+To search for a package from the list, type the name of the package in the search field.
+The package should then be displayed.

  ![alt text][package-img-7]

 ## Other Features

-Packages page have some other features too.
+Packages page has some other features too.

 1. The list can be refreshed from the Refresh button.
 2. Sort the columns in ascending/descending orders.